Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 Obviously, you have to enable Open-Traffic-Event log for your API-Gateway instance(s).
 [Read here][1] how to enable the Open-Traffic Event-Log.
 After this configuration has been done, Open-Traffic log-files will be created by default in this location: `apigateway/logs/opentraffic`.
 This location becomes relevant when configuring Filebeat.

-### Basic setup
+## Basic setup

 The basic setup is supposed that you learn how the solutions works and not for a production environment.
 It assumes you are running all components configured in the provided docker-compose files on one machine, which is also running the API-Gateway instances using a single node Elasticsearch cluster. _(For instance like the Axway internal API-Management reference environment.)_
 This machine should have 16 GB RAM or more, Docker and Docker-Compose installed.
-Everything you need to configure is the provided `.env` file, which is used by `docker-compose` to read environment variables.
+Everything you need to configure is the `.env` file, which is used by `docker-compose` to setup environment variables.
 Obviously this solution also supports enterprise deployments using a distributed architecture or existing services, such as an existing Elasticsearch service.
 This is covered later in the documentation.

 To get started please download the release package from the GitHub project onto your machine: